MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricRuntimeSupportedVersion.md

 The output of **Get-ServiceFabricRuntimeSupportedVersion** contains the following information:

---Version: The service fabric runtime version.
+-Version: The service fabric runtime version.
---SupportExpiryDate : The date when the version goes out of support.
+-SupportExpiryDate : The date when the version goes out of support.
---TargetPackageLocation : The link to download the runtime package.
+-TargetPackageLocation : The link to download the runtime package.

 ## EXAMPLES